 When it’s cool outside, a nice big bowl of chili is so wonderful.
 We never really had chili when I was growing up because my mom doesn’t eat anything that comes from a cow.
 I started eating chili more in college.
 My aunt made it often enough that I got her recipe from her.
 I had it at Justin’s parent’s house and got my mother-in-law’s recipe as well.

-The first time I went to make it, I didn’t even pay attention and got ingredients for both recipes mixed up.
-I called my mother-in-law to ask her if I needed to also brown the ground pork and she had no idea what I was talking about.
-I looked closer at the recipes and realized that I had gotten ingredients from both lists.
+The first time I went to make it, I didn’t even pay attention to the recipes.
+I called my mother-in-law to ask her if I needed to brown the ground pork.
+She had no idea what I was talking about because she doesn’t use pork.
+I realized I grabbed ingredients from both lists.
 So I made the best of it and combined the recipes to come up with my own chili recipe.

-I used to use a store-bought chili seasoning, but decided to make my own one time and liked how it tasted better.
+I used to use a store-bought chili seasoning, but now I make my own.
 The first time I did this was from necessity: I had forgotten the chili seasoning packet.
 I also wasn’t sure about adding sugar to the seasoning, but trust me, it makes a big difference!

-Of course, if you don’t have the time or desire to make your own seasoning, the packets near all of the seasoning and gravy mixes in the grocery store works well, too.
-I keep a lot of herbs and spices in my kitchen, so everything on the list is a staple in my pantry.
+Of course, if you don’t have the time or desire to make your own seasoning you can buy it.
+The packets near all of the seasoning and gravy mixes in the grocery store work well, too.
+I keep a lot of herbs and spices in my kitchen.
+Everything on the list is a staple in my pantry.

-I like to put some cheddar cheese on my chili, and sometimes top it with some sour cream to add a bit more flavor.
+I like to put some cheddar cheese on my chili.
+Sometimes I top it with some sour cream to add a bit more flavor.
 This can also help mellow the flavor if you have a little too much of the spices.
-Also, bread or saltine crackers tend to go really well with a bowl of chili.
+Also, fresh bread or saltine crackers tend to go really well with a bowl of chili.